Tirth9978/Snake_Game/README.md

 ---

 ## 📖 Introduction
-This project is a console-based Snake Game implemented in C++.
+This game is made by Bitwise Wizards.This project is a console-based Snake Game implemented in C++.
 It follows an object-oriented approach using classes and inheritance to manage game components like the snake, fruit, and game board.**Our code is for Windows and Linux.It will work in both OS.**

 ---